Billy Idol (album)

-Billy Idol is the debut album by the English rock musician Billy Idol, released on 2 July 1982 by Chrysalis Records.
+Billy Idol is the debut studio album by the English rock singer Billy Idol, released on 2 July 1982 by Chrysalis Records.
 It was the first album by Idol since the break-up of punk rock band Gen X, and his first time collaborating with guitarist Steve Stevens.
 The album's success was helped by music videos of "Hot in the City" and "White Wedding" being in heavy rotation on MTV.
 Despite this, some criticized Idol for "selling out", even falsely claiming he was influenced by label executives and managers.